-You can upload objects to a bucket on the File List page in the COS Console.
+You can upload objects to a bucket through the File List page in the COS Console.
 For more information on objects, see Object Overview.

-Before uploading an object, please make sure that you have created a bucket.
-If no bucket has been created, see Creating a Bucket.
+Before uploading an object, make sure that you have already created a bucket.
+If no bucket has been created, see Creating Buckets.

-Log in to the COS Console.
-Click Bucket List, select the bucket to which you want to upload the objects, and you will be taken to the bucket's File List page.
-Click Upload Files and you will see the Upload Files window as shown below.
+Log in to the COS Console, and click Bucket List.
+Select the bucket to which you want to upload an object, and enter the File List page.
+Click Upload Files as shown below.

-On the Upload Files page, click Select Files or Select Folders to upload a single or multiple local files/folders.
-After selecting the objects to be uploaded, click Upload, or click Next to set the object attributes before the upload (see Step 3).
+In the Upload Files page, click Select Files or Select Folders to select a single or multiple local files/folders.
+Click Upload, or click Next to set object attributes before clicking Upload (see Step 3).

-The object metadata, or HTTP Header, is a string sent by the server before it sends HTML data to the browser with the HTTP protocol.
-By modifying the HTTP Header, you can change how the page responds or communicate configuration information, such as modifying the cache time.
-Modifying an object's HTTP Header does not modify the object itself.
-For more information, see Custom Object Headers.
+Metadata: object metadata, or HTTP header, is a string sent by the server over HTTP before it sends HTML data to the browser.
+By modifying HTTP headers, you can modify how the webpage responds as well as certain configurations, such as caching time.
+Modifying an object's HTTP headers does not modify the object itself.
+For more information, see Custom Headers.

-Some browsers do not support uploading multiple files.
-It is recommended to use mainstream browsers such as IE10 or above, Firefox, or Chrome.
+Since some browsers do not support uploading multiple files, we recommended using mainstream browsers such as IE10 or above, Firefox, or Chrome.

-The task progress in the figure indicates the number of tasks created by the current operation.
-For example, if you upload 10 files in a single operation and all are successfully uploaded, the task progress will display "1 succeeded, 0 failed, and 0 suspended".
+The upload progress in the figure indicates the number of tasks created by the current upload operation.
+For example, if all 10 files are uploaded successfully, the task progress will display "succeeded: 10, failed: 0, paused: 0)".